dennisdevio/milestone-project-3/README.md

 - A searchbox where the user can search for books.
 - Emails sent to user fors for resetting passwords.
 - Function to delete account
+- Showing one book in detail.
+- Adding images to all books.

 ## Technologies
 The technologies used to build this website are the following